ttappr/nicktracker/README.md

 it do its thing.

 To make the output more readable, it's recommended to set Hexchat to a monospace font like `DejaVu Sans Mono 10`.
-Switching to a monospace fond will visibly align the data if the Hexchat window is stretched wide enough so there isn't much text wrapping on the output.
+Switching to a monospace font will visibly align the data if the Hexchat window is stretched wide enough so there isn't much text wrapping on the output.